davydovanton/hanami-pagination/README.md

 # Hanami::Pagination
-Pagination gem for your hanami applications
+Pagination gem for your hanami applications.
+Based on ROM::Pagination plugin.

 ## Installation